Common Cyber Essentials Challenges and how to Overcome Them

 The requirements of CE dictate that you should not be logged in with an admin account for your day-to-day tasks and should instead use a standard user account.
 If your device ever becomes infected with malware while logged in with an administrator account, the malware will also become an administrator on your device.
 If you’re using a standard user account, the malware won’t be able to do as much damage.

 Although not advisable, the CE guidelines do allow you to provide all of your users with admin accounts, as long as these accounts are only used via the User Account Control (UAC) or the ‘run as’ command.
-On Windows, the UAC is the pop-up box you will occasionally see which asks you if you want to allow an application to make changes to the device, meanwhile on Mac/Linux you should use ‘switch user’ or sudo.
+On Windows, the UAC is the pop-up box you will occasionally see which asks you if you want to allow an application to make changes to the device, meanwhile on Mac/Linux you should use ‘switch user’ and then use sudo.
 Ideally, you should try to restrict the use of admin accounts as much as possible, but the Scheme does also allow for the fact that they are sometimes required by organisations.

 Too much detail